Should I Elect to Have My LLC Taxed as a Corporation or S Corp?

 Should You Elect to Have Your LLC Taxed as a Corporation?

-An LLC may elect to be taxed as a corporation, instead of a partnership or sole proprietorship.
+An LLC may elect to be taxed as a corporation or S corporation, instead of a partnership or sole proprietorship.
 Since many tax advisers extol the advantages of the LLC form of business, why would an LLC want to be taxed as a corporation?

 How LLCs Are Taxed